nus-cs2113-AY2425S1/tp/docs/team/bev-low.md

 ### Enhancements Implemented

-- **Save/Load Feature**: Designed and wrote the code to save and load files into JSON Objects using the Gson Library.
+- **Save/Load Feature**: Developed functionality to save and load data as JSON files using the Gson library.
-    - **What it does**: This feature allows the application to save and load data seamlessly, storing it in JSON format to ensure data persistence between sessions.
-The feature uses the Gson library to serialize and deserialize data into JSON objects, enabling a structured and readable file format.
+  - **What it does**: Enables the application to persist user data by saving it in JSON format, ensuring that data is retained across sessions.
+Utilizes Gson for efficient serialization and deserialization.
-    - **Justification**: The save/load feature is essential for users to maintain their progress and data across sessions, making the application more reliable and user-friendly.
-Without this feature, users would risk losing their data upon closing the application.
+  - **Justification**: Essential for user experience, allowing data continuity across application usage.
+Without it, users risk data loss upon closing.
-    - **Highlights**:  This feature required careful design and implementation to integrate seamlessly with the application's data model.
-Converting complex data into JSON format necessitated precise management of data structures and file handling to ensure both accuracy and consistency.
-The implementation includes error handling to manage `StorageException` and incorporates a robust validation method to detect and handle corrupted files.
-This approach ensures data integrity and reliable file-saving capabilities, providing users with a consistent and dependable experience.
+  - **Highlights**: Required careful integration with the data model, managing complex data structures accurately.
+Includes error handling through a `StorageException` and a validation method to detect and handle corrupted files, ensuring data integrity and reliability.
-    - **Credits**: The Gson library was used extensively to handle JSON serialization and deserialization, making it easier to manage structured data within the application.
+  - **Credits**: The Gson library was extensively used for handling JSON serialization and deserialization.

-- **Water Intake Features**: Designed to manage all water related functions
+- **Water Intake Features**: Developed functions to track, view, and manage daily water consumption.
-  - **What it does**: The Water Intake Features enable users to log, view, and manage their daily water consumption within the application.
-Users can add, view, or delete specific water intake entries, which helps them keep track of hydration goals over time.
+  - **What it does**: Allows users to log daily water intake, helping them monitor hydration goals over time.
+Users can add, view, and delete intake entries.
-  - **Justification**: Tracking water intake is essential for users focused on fitness and health.
-This feature allows users to easily monitor their hydration habits, which are vital for overall well-being.
-36
+  - **Justification**: Aids health-focused users by providing an easy way to track hydration, a crucial part of fitness and well-being.
-  - **Highlights**: Implementing this feature required creating methods to add, delete, and view water entries.
-It involved designing a data structure that could store and update daily water intake accurately and efficiently.
-Additionally, different commands were designed to handle specific actions, adhering to object-oriented principles to maximize modularity and reusability.
-This approach allows us to separate concerns, making each command responsible for a single operation, which improves code readability, maintainability, and extensibility.
-Error handling was incorporated to manage invalid entries, such as negative values, ensuring data integrity and preventing incorrect data from being stored.
+  - **Highlights**: Implemented methods to add, delete, and view water entries, with a data structure designed for accurate daily updates.
+Modular commands (add, delete, view) were created to adhere to object-oriented principles, improving code modularity and readability.
+Error handling prevents invalid entries (e.g., negative values), maintaining data accuracy.

-- **Exceptions**: Custom exceptions to handle specific errors
+- **Custom Exceptions**: Developed specific exceptions to handle distinct error scenarios.
-  - **What it does**: Custom exceptions were created to handle specific error scenarios within the application.
-Each custom exception is tailored to provide clear error messages and manage specific cases where operations may fail, ensuring a more user-friendly experience.
+  - **What it does**: Custom exceptions provide tailored error messages for common issues, enhancing user experience by guiding them through specific errors.
-  - **Justification**: By using custom exceptions, the application can provide more informative and user-friendly feedback when errors occur.
-Instead of generic error messages, users receive clear information about the issue, helping them understand what went wrong and how to correct it.
-This approach also improves the maintainability of the code by allowing specific handling of predictable issues.
+  - **Justification**: Improves usability by offering context-specific error messages, rather than generic ones, helping users understand and resolve issues more easily.
-  - **Highlights**: Custom exceptions were designed and implemented for various classes, covering scenarios such as invalid inputs, index out of bounds or file corrupted.
-The exceptions were integrated throughout the application to ensure robust error handling and graceful failure in case of unexpected inputs or operations.
+  - **Highlights**: Custom exceptions cover scenarios such as invalid inputs, out-of-bounds errors, and corrupted files.
+These exceptions ensure robust error handling across the application, allowing graceful failure and preventing incorrect data from being stored.

 ### Contributions to the User Guide (UG)
 - Added/edited the following sections: